 Emu What is an Emu Bird?

-The emu is a huge flightless bird with shaggy feathers, long necks and legs, and large intimidating red eyes.
+The emu is a large flightless bird with shaggy feathers, long neck and legs, and intimidating red eyes.
 It is Australia's largest and fastest-running bird.
 Despite its gigantic size, the emu is not aggressive.
 But it is powerful enough to cause serious injury to a human if provoked.
 The emu belongs to a group of flightless birds known as ratites.
 Its closest living relative is the cassowary.
 Its scientific name, Dromaius novaehollandiae, roughly translates to "fast runner from New Guinea".

 Emu Description What Does an Emu Look Like?